niclan/SimpleBreak/README.md

     and the works.

-    These matroska files are large and does not play easily on the family TV either.
+    These matroska files are large and does not play easily on the family TV (or handheld devices) either.
 So they need to be smaller.

  2. HandBrake offers transcoding with a interface that is possible to understand.
 There is a command line version too.
 But there are